Camille-Le-Roy/flight_data_analysis/README.md

-This series of R code allow extracting relevant flight parameters from time series of three-dimensional flight coordinates.
+This series of R codes allow extracting relevant flight parameters from time series of three-dimensional flight coordinates.